 We first discuss the perturbation bound for a generic linear system $Mx = b$.
 The relative error after perturbing the right-hand side by $\Delta b$ is bounded by:

 The relative errors are bounded above by a term depending on the conditioning $\cond(M)$.
-Hence, it is legitimate to investigate the impact of the ill-conditioning when solving the condensed system~\eqref{eq:kkt:condensed} with LiftedKKT or with HyKKT.
-We will see that we can tighten the bounds in \eqref{eq:cond:defaultbond} by exploiting the structured ill-conditioning of the condensed matrix $K$.
-We base our analysis on \cite{wright1998ill}, where the author has put a particular emphasis on the condensed KKT system~\eqref{eq:kkt:condensed} without equality constraints.
-We generalize her results to the matrix $K_\gamma$, which incorporates both equality and inequality constraints.
-The results extend directly to $K_\tau$ (by letting the number of equalities to be zero).
+Hence, it is legitimate to investigate the impact of ill-conditioning when solving the condensed system~\eqref{eq:kkt:condensed} with LiftedKKT or HyKKT.
+We will show that we can tighten the bounds in \eqref{eq:cond:defaultbond} by exploiting the structured ill-conditioning of the condensed matrix $K$.
+We base our analysis on \cite{wright1998ill}, where the author emphasizes the condensed KKT system~\eqref{eq:kkt:condensed} without equality constraints.
+We generalize these results to the matrix $K_\gamma$, which incorporates both equality and inequality constraints.
+The results extend directly to $K_\tau$ (by setting the number of equalities to be zero).

-To ease the notation, we suppose that the primal variable $x$ is unconstrained, leaving only a bounded slack variable $s$ in \eqref{eq:slack_problem}.
-This is equivalent to include the bounds on the variable $x$ in the inequality constraints, as $\bar{h}(x) \leq 0$ with $\bar{h}(x) := (h(x), -x)$.